 TUPE provides some limited protection to your terms and conditions after a transfer.

 Important changes were made to the law in January 2014.
-Since that date, the extent of protection depends on whether or not your contract terms were 'incorporated from a collective agreement' negotiated with a trade union.
+Since that date, the rules depend on whether or not your contract terms were 'incorporated from a collective agreement' negotiated with a trade union.

-Your new employer is not allowed to cut the wages or other contract terms of the incoming workforce solely to bring them into line with lower wages being paid to its existing workforce.
+Your new employer is not allowed to cut the wages or other contract terms of the incoming workforce just so as to bring them into line with lower wages or lower benefits being paid to its existing workforce.
 This would be an unlawful breach of TUPE.
-This is because the change to the contract terms is taking place just because of the transfer and there is no 'ETO' reason 'entailing changes to the workforce' to justifying those contract changes.

 Strong union organisation offers the best chance of resisting the downgrading of your employment terms following a TUPE transfer.